realworldocaml/book/en/functors.md

   and independent mutable state.
 Functors let you automate the construction of such modules.

+These are really just some of the uses that you can put functors to.
+We'll make no attempt to provide examples of all of the uses of functors here.
+Instead, this chapter will try to provide examples that illuminate the language features and design patterns that you need to master in order to use functors effectively.

 ## A trivial example

 Let's create a functor that takes a module containing a single integer variable `x`, and returns a new module with `x` incremented by one.
-This is not actually a useful example, but it's a good way to walk through the basic mechanics of functors.
+This is intended to serve as a way to walk through the basic mechanics of functors, even though it's not something you'd want to do in practice.

 First, let's define a signature for a module that contains a single value of type `int`.